Inventory Carrying Cost: Formula, Definition, and How to Save on Costs with ShipBob

 When you have optimal stock levels on hand, you can reallocate funds for other purposes of the business.
 To learn more about how a third-party logistics provider can help with everything from reducing carrying costs to improving inventory forecasting, get in touch with ShipBob today.

 ShipBob helps you calculate the inventory needed to fulfil future customer orders with a data-driven approach.
-When you understand how your inventory has moved historically, you can make better decisions and supply chain optimisations.
+When you understand how your inventory has moved historically, you can make better decisions and supply chain optimizations.
 Learn more about ShipBob’s ecommerce fulfilment services by requesting a pricing quote below.

 Improve inventory management with ShipBob’s WMS